What is a Young Coconut?

-- Young Coconuts are mainly used for their juice, or coconut water.
+- Young Coconuts are mainly used for the coconut water but the soft, sweet, delicate meat is also a real treat.
 They are harvested young and their green outer skin is pared away to a white cylindrical husk with a pointy, pencil-like tip.
-Inside the white husk is the familiar round coconut with its hard, fibrous shell.
-Inside the shell is a cavity filled with sweet, refreshing coconut water (juice) and a thin layer of soft, jelly-like flesh.
+Inside the white husk is the familiar round coconut with its hard, fibrous shell, or the nut.
+Crack that open and you’ll get to the sweet, refreshing coconut water.

 - Coconut water can be enjoyed as a healthy beverage or added to recipes.
 Once you’ve enjoyed your fill of fresh coconut water, scoop out the soft flesh that clings to the inside of the shell.
 Dice it into fruit salads, blend into shakes and smoothies, etc.

 - Got pink water?
 Totally fine!
 It’s just the juice oxidizing.